Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 To set up BGP, an additional IP address has to be **assigned to each end of the VPN tunnel**.
 These addresses are not part of IP address space of either network and are used exclusively **for establishing a BGP session**.

 ## Cloud Interconnect and Peering
-Useful to connect your infrastructure to Google’s network.
+Useful to connect your network infrastructure to Google’s network.

 -   Dedicated connections provide a **direct** connection to Google’s network
 -   Shared connections provide a connection to Google’s network **through a partner**.
 -   Layer 2 connections use a VLAN that pipes **directly into your GCP environment**, providing connectivity to internal IP addresses in the RFC 1918 address space.